Christine Merlin: Background

-Christine Merlin was born on September 24, 1980 in southwestern France.
+Merlin was born on September 24, 1980, in southwestern France.
 She attended Pierre and Marie Curie University in Paris, where she received a BS in animal biology, an MS in invertebrate physiology, and finally her PhD in insect physiology in 2006.
 She studied circadian rhythms in moths in Versailles at the National Institute for Research on Agronomy in the lab of Emmanuelle Jacquin-Joly and Martine Maibeche-Coisne while studying for her doctorate.
 In 2007, she began working in the lab of Steven Reppert at the University of Massachusetts Medical School.
 There, she studied the migration of monarch butterflies, established reverse genetics in this new model system, and collaborated on a paper outlining the monarch genome.

 In 2013, she became an assistant professor of biology at Texas A&M University, where she works now.
 She joined the Center of Biological Clocks Research as a faculty member studying biology, specifically the circadian clock regulation of monarch butterfly migration.
 She also became a faculty member of Texas A&M's Genetics and Neuroscience interdisciplinary program in 2014, as well as their Ecology and Evolutionary Biology interdisciplinary program in 2015.